 GameIndustry.ph

 The PlayStation Network (PSN) is the online service by Sony Interactive Entertainment for Sony PlayStation.
-It is mandatory for accessing PSN services such as buying digital games on the PlayStation store, and required for some PC ports of PlayStation games.
+It is mandatory for accessing PSN services such as buying digital games on the PlayStation store, and is required for some PC ports of PlayStation games.

 Country registration